irungum/scrnaseq-agent-pipeline/README.md

     ```

 2.  **Create and Activate Conda Environment:**
+    An `environment.yml` file is provided to ensure consistent dependency installation.
     ```bash
-    # Create the environment (this might take a few minutes)
+    # Create the environment from the file (recommended)
-    conda create --name scrnaseq_agent_env python=3.10 -y
-    conda activate scrnaseq_agent_env
+    conda env create -f environment.yml -n scrnaseq_agent_env conda activate scrnaseq_agent_env

-    # Install dependencies using pip within the conda environment
-    # (Using pip here as scikit-misc might be easier via pip)
-    pip install scanpy pandas matplotlib pyyaml leidenalg python-igraph scikit-misc celltypist
     ```
-    *(Note: You can also create an `environment.yml` file listing these dependencies for easier recreation)*
+    *(Alternatively, you can create a base environment and install packages manually, referencing `environment.yml` or `setup.py` for the correct dependencies):*
+    ```bash
+    # conda create --name scrnaseq_agent_env python=3.10 -y
+    # conda activate scrnaseq_agent_env
+    # pip install scanpy pandas matplotlib pyyaml leidenalg python-igraph scikit-misc celltypist pytest # Add other dependencies as needed
+    ```

 3.  **Install the Package (Editable Mode):** Install the `scrnaseq-agent` package itself in editable mode (`-e`) from the cloned directory root.
-This links the installed package to your source code.
+This links the installed package to your source code and makes the `scrnaseq-agent` command available.
     ```bash
     pip install -e .
     ```
-    This step also creates the `scrnaseq-agent` command-line tool within your active environment.
+    The required dependencies are formally listed in `setup.py`.

 ## Usage